dantheman213/JackTheVideoRipper/README.md

 ### Automatically Installed & Managed Dependencies

 * youtube-dl
+  - Microsoft Visual C++ 2010 Redistributable Package (x86)

 * ffmpeg

-* AtomicParsley
+  - AtomicParsley

-All required dependencies are installed, updated, and maintenanced automatically for you.
+All required dependencies are installed, updated, and maintained automatically for you.

 ## FAQs